Home » Student Loan Repayment

 For example, let’s assume you borrowed $100,000 for your undergraduate or bachelor's degree, including a dental hygienist program.

 If your starting income is under $100,000, it’s worth looking at your IDR plan options.
-You could pay 10% to 15% of your discretionary income under PAYE or IBR plans.
+You could pay 10% of your discretionary income under SAVE or PAYE plans.
+And if your student debt is only limited to undergraduate loans, then monthly payments under SAVE will be capped at 5% of discretionary income beginning in July 2024.

 In the following example using our free student loan calculator, we are looking at a single borrower with $100,000 of student loans and a starting income of $60,000.
 Here are your monthly payments under income-driven repayment: